The Substance Abuse Top-Ten

-Substance abuse is an ongoing and growing concern.
+Substance abuse in the United States is an ongoing and growing concern.
 It isn’t a big city problem, a cultural problem, or a problem that can be explained by lack of finances, race, sex, or age.
-It is a problem faced by the entire United States, and beyond that to much of the world.
+It’s a problem faced not only by the entire United States, but also by much of the world.

-When their overall results were tallied for highest drug use, the dubious honors went to the following states, in this order:
+When their overall results were tallied for the highest drug use, the dubious honors went to the following, in this order:

 - District of Columbia